-Pharmaceutical strategy for Europe
+A pharmaceutical strategy for Europe

 "I want you to look at ways to help ensure Europe has the supply of affordable medicines to meet its needs.
 In doing so, you should support the European pharmaceutical industry to ensure that it remains an innovator and world leader.“ (Mission letter of Stella Kyriakides, European Commissioner for Health and Food Safety)

-People across the EU expect to benefit from equal access to safe, state-of-the-art and affordable therapies.
+People across the EU expect to benefit from equal access to safe, modern and affordable therapies.
 Medicines play an important role in this regard, as they offer therapeutic options for diagnosis, treatment and prevention of diseases.
 Europe’s pharmaceutical sector is a major contributor to the EU economy in terms of creation of highly skilled jobs and investment in innovation.

 Digitalisation and innovation in the use of real world data open new possibilities in how medicines are developed and used.
-However, innovative therapies do not reach all patients across Europe quickly and patients might not have access to medicines they need due to shortages.
+However, innovative therapies do not reach all patients across Europe at the same speed and patients might not have access to medicines they need due to shortages.
 The unprecedented coronavirus pandemic further demonstrated how important it is to have a crisis-resistant system and ensure availability of medicines under all circumstances.

 - Online public consultation

-- Pharmaceutical strategy roadmap
+- Pharmaceutical Strategy roadmap